I Was Reincarnated as the 7th Prince so I Can Take My Time Perfecting My Magical Ability: Characters

-The protagonist, he is the seventh prince of the royal family that rules the Kingdom of Saloum.
-Although he is only ten years old, he has an enormous amount of magical knowledge and possesses mana that even terrifies demons.
-He has no interest in the succession to the throne, women, or love, and devotes all of his actions and desires to the study and practice of his beloved magic.
+The seventh prince of the royal family that rules the Kingdom of Saloum.
+Although he is only ten years old, he has an enormous amount of magical knowledge and possesses mana that even terrifies demons (his mana often manifested as a gigantic black blob-like creature with an abyss full of skulls for eyes).
+He has no interest in the succession to the throne, women, or love, and devotes all of his actions and desires to the study and practice of his beloved magic, which is the main reason why he tried to keep his secret as an extraordinarily powerful sorcerer a secret, since he was worried that nobles would start pestering him and distract him from his research in magic.